 Though the State’s liabilities exceed its assets, and the State has a cash-flow problem, bankruptcy should never become an option.
 Why?
 Bankruptcy would destroy the State of Illinois’ credit rating completely and its ability to borrow at affordable interest rates; the State’s budgets would be slashed; bond sales would plunge, and the bond market would destabilize.
 Most importantly, the U.S. Constitution prohibits any state from declaring bankruptcy or “impairing the obligation of contracts” (Article 1, Section 10).

 Since a major source of revenue for Illinois and other states across the country comes from the federal government, congressional legislator Newt Gingrich coincidentally asserted that U.S. law should be changed to allow a state to file bankruptcy, thus, giving it more leverage to renegotiate labor contracts.

 In other words, Gingrich and other legislators perhaps believe that state governments could break the unions’ resolve to protect public employee pensions by using bankruptcy as their trump card; moreover, Gingrich wants us to know that the federal government is no longer in the “bailout business.”
-We may insinuate that the latter is quite ironic, considering the depletion of trillions of dollars from taxpayers to bail out bankers, corporations, and the wealthy that had devastated the U.S. economy and the lives of millions of people.
+We may insinuate that the latter is quite ironic, considering the depletion of trillions of dollars from taxpayers to bail out bankers, corporations, and the wealthy that had devastated the U.S. economy and the lives of millions of people in 2008.